 Professor Germán Augusto Gutiérrez has served as Director of Orchestras and Professor of Orchestral Studies at Fort Worth’s Texas Christian University (TCU) as well as Director of TCU’s Latin American Music Center and biennial Latin American Music Festival since 1996.
-Since 2000, Dr. Gutiérrez has also served as Music Director of the Youth Orchestra of Greater Fort Worth (YOGFW).
+Since 2000, Dr. Gutiérrez has also served as Music Director of the Fort Worth Youth Orchestra (FWYO).

 Maestro Gutiérrez holds Músico Bachiller and Maestro en Música degrees from the Tolima Conservatory in Colombia.
 He also received a master’s degree from Illinois State University and a doctoral degree from the University of Northern Colorado.
-For his involvement and dedication to TCU, Maestro Gutiérrez received the Dean’s Teaching Award, the Dean’s Award for Research and Creative Activity, and the 2003 Chancellor’s Award for Distinguished Research and Creative Activity, the highest award that the university bestows.
+In recognition to his achievements, Dr. Gutierrez was included in the Hall of Fame of Illinois State University, and was invited to give the Commencement speech in May 2018.
+For his involvement and dedication to TCU, Maestro Gutiérrez received the Dean’s Teaching Award (1999), the Dean’s Award for Research and Creative Activity (2002), and the 2003 Chancellor’s Award for Distinguished Research and Creative Activity, the highest award that the university bestows.

 Music director and conductor of all TCU Symphony concerts.